 5. What is the next step in the admissions process?

-Interviews will be held on February 5th, 8th and 11th, by appointment.
+Interviews will be held by appointment, dates TBA.

 Interviews are for prospective students only, and last approximately 10-15 minutes.
 These interviews are a one-on-one opportunity for a faculty member or administrator to get to know each student.
 Interviews are only able to be scheduled for those students who have submitted a complete application through the Ravenna portal.